ddon-90/faststore.appliances/README.md

 # Appliances EMEA

-A storefront powered by VTEX FastStore.
+A fast storefront powered by VTEX FastStore.